31 August 2019

 French postcard by E.D.U.G., no. 424.
 Photo: Nisak / Decca.

-Le Boogie du bébé
+Le boogie du bébé

-Encouraged by actor André Pousse, Nancy Holloway made her debut appearance on French television in 1961 and released her first single, 'Le Boogie du bébé' (other sources say 'Hey pony' on the PBM label).
+Encouraged by actor André Pousse, Nancy Holloway made her debut on French television in 1961 and released her first single, 'Le Boogie du bébé' (other sources say 'Hey pony' on the PBM label).

 In 1961 she opened her own nightclub, Chez Nancy Holloway.
 Her first film was Ballade pour un voyou (Claude-Jean Bonnardot, 1963), a thriller starring Laurent Terzieff and Hildegard Knef.
-She also appeared in the Fernandel comedy Blague dans le coin/Joke in the corner (Maurice Labro, 1963).
+She also appeared in the Fernandel comedy Blague dans le coin/Joke in the Corner (Maurice Labro, 1963).

 She was successful as a yé-yé style pop singer with songs like 'Quand un garçon me plaît' (based on 'Big Noise from Winnetka'), 'Dernier baiser' (Nancy’s take on Brian Hyland’s 'Sealed with a Kiss'), and 'T'en vas pas comme ça' (an adaptation of Dionne Warwick’s 'Don't Make Me Over').

 As an American singing American songs in a highly American accent, she was uniquely attractive in France.
 Her American accent only added to her charm.
-Further successful singles followed through the early and mid-1960s, including 'Bye Bye' (a version of Mary Wells’s US chart topper 'My Guy'), 'Elle t’aime' (a cover of the Beatles's 'She Loves You'), 'Est-ce que tu m’aimes' (her version of Motown group The Contours’ 'Do You Love Me'), and 'Dis-lui que je ne suis pas là', a duet with Nino Ferrer.
+Further successful singles followed through the early and mid-1960s, including 'Bye Bye' (a version of Mary Wells’s US chart-topper 'My Guy'), 'Elle t’aime' (a cover of The Beatles's 'She Loves You'), 'Est-ce que tu m’aimes' (her version of Motown group The Contours’ 'Do You Love Me'), and 'Dis-lui que je ne suis pas là', a duet with Nino Ferrer.

 Nancy Holloway (1932-2019)